dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 ## Overview

 **Note:** This is Part 1 of a multi-part series on using DBSnapper with GitHub Actions and Amazon ECS.
-[Go here to read **Part 2 - A Simplified Approach with Third-Party Runners**](dbsnapper-github-actions-ecs-simplified.md)
+[Go here to read **Part 2 - A Simplified Approach with Third-Party Runners**](dbsnapper-github-actions-ecs-simplified.md) which includes the results of the workflow execution.

 <!-- prettier-ignore-start -->
 !!! note "Update: New DBSnapper GitHub Action"